Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 HOME Frequently Asked Questions

-Homeowner Rehabilitation Assistance - Provides funding for assisting low-income households that are owner occupied.
+Homeowner Rehabilitation Assistance (HRA) - Provides funding for assisting lower income households that own their home with rehabilitation, reconstruction, or new construction of their primary residence.

-Homebuyer Assistance - Provides funds to low-income homebuyers for downpayment and closing cost assistance.
-This program also provides funding for modifications to the home to make it accessible to Persons with Disabilities after the home is purchased.
+Homebuyer Assistance (HBA)- Provides funds to lower income homebuyers for downpayment and closing cost assistance.
+This program also provides funding for modifications to the home to make it accessible for persons with disabilities after the home is purchased.

-Tenant-Based Rental Assistance - Provides funds to pay a rental subsidy based on the income of the Household, to low income households that are participating in a self sufficiency plan.
+Tenant-Based Rental Assistance (TBRA) - Provides funds to provide rental subsidies and security deposits for eligible households, based on income while household engages in a self sufficiency plan.

-Contract for Deed Conversion - Provides funds to assist low income (at or below 60% AMFI) residents of colonias who currently hold a Contract for Deed.
-The Contract for Deed may be converted, using HOME funds, into a traditional mortgage, which allows the Household to build equity and realize true homeownership.
-There are additional funds available in this program to provide home rehabilitation or reconstruction if needed.
+Contract for Deed (CFD) - Provides funds to assist lower income (at or below 60% AMFI) residents of colonias who currently hold a Contract for Deed.
+The Contract for Deed may be converted, using HOME funds, into a traditional mortgage, which allows the household to build equity and realize true homeownership.
+Additional CFD funds are available to provide home rehabilitation or reconstruction, if needed.

 (Top)